hazelcast/hazelcast-jet/site/website/blog/2020-08-11-gc-tuning-for-jet.md

 ![Latency on c5.4xlarge, 1 M Events per Second](assets/2020-08-11-latency-1m.png)

+## Upgrading to 10 M Events per Second

 Encouraged by this strong result, we dreamed up a scenario like this: we have 100,000 devices, each producing a 100 Hz measurement stream.
 Can a single-node Hazelcast Jet handle this load and produce, say, the time integral of the measured quantity from each device over a 1 second window, with a 10 ms latency?
 This implies an order-of-magnitude leap in the event rate, from 1 M to 10 M events per second.
+Now you can see why we needed that new event source, the single-threaded one from the previous round was good only for up to 2.5 M events per second.

 Nominally, the scenario results in the same combined input+output throughput as well as about the same size of state that we already saw